Kuingsmile/PicList-Core/README.md

 A tool for picture uploading.
 Both CLI & api supports.
 It also supports plugin system, please check [Awesome-PicGo](https://github.com/PicGo/Awesome-PicGo) to find powerful plugins.

-Based on Picgo-Core and add more features.
+Based on PicGo-Core with additional features.

 **Typora support natively**.